hashicorp/terraform-provider-azuread/docs/resources/application.md

 ---

-`features` block supports the following:
+`feature_tags` block supports the following:

-* `custom_single_sign_on_app` - (Optional) Whether this application represents a custom SAML application for linked service principals.
+* `custom_single_sign_on` - (Optional) Whether this application represents a custom SAML application for linked service principals.
 Enabling this will assign the `WindowsAzureActiveDirectoryCustomSingleSignOnApplication` tag.
 Defaults to `false`.
-* `enterprise_application` - (Optional) Whether this application represents an Enterprise Application for linked service principals.
+* `enterprise` - (Optional) Whether this application represents an Enterprise Application for linked service principals.
 Enabling this will assign the `WindowsAzureActiveDirectoryIntegratedApp` tag.
 Defaults to `false`.
-* `gallery_application` - (Optional) Whether this application represents a gallery application for linked service principals.
+* `gallery` - (Optional) Whether this application represents a gallery application for linked service principals.
 Enabling this will assign the `WindowsAzureActiveDirectoryGalleryApplicationNonPrimaryV1` tag.
 Defaults to `false`.
-* `visible_to_users` - (Optional) Whether this app is visible to users in My Apps and Office 365 Launcher.
-Disabling this will assign the `HideApp` tag.
-Defaults to `true`.
+* `hide` - (Optional) Whether this app is invisible to users in My Apps and Office 365 Launcher.
+Enabling this will assign the `HideApp` tag.
+Defaults to `false`.

 ---